smzerehpoush/smzerehpoush/README.md

 Professional Summary
 ============

-Over five years of experience in Software Development Life Cycle, including documenting, coding, code reviewing, monitoring, and debugging.
-Skilled in Java, Spring, dotNet, Relational databases, Unit, and Integration Testing, and DevOps.
+Over five years of experience in Software Development Life Cycle, including documenting, coding, code reviewing, monitoring and debugging.
+Skilled in Java, Spring, dotNet, Relational databases, Unit and Integration Testing and DevOps.
 Also, interested in Microservices and Distributed Systems.

 Tech Stack
 ============